 Former CAT members interested in serving additional terms on the CAT may reapply for membership after taking at least a one year leave from CAT membership.

 Applications for Membership.
-Before or during April of each year in which positions as voting members of the CAT will be available during the upcoming membership year, the UTA staff liaison to the CAT shall cause a notice seeking applications for CAT membership to be prepared and posted on the UTA website, and to be provided to organizations representing a segment of the disability community.
-Current CAT members are encouraged to participate in recruiting new applicants.
+Before or during April of each year in which positions as voting members of the CAT will be available during the upcoming membership year, the UTA Staff Liaison to the CAT shall prepare and disseminate a recruitment announcement.
+Current CAT members are encouraged to assist in recruiting new members.
 CAT membership is open to individuals living in any part of UTA’s service area.
 Applications will be posted on the UTA website and provided by the UTA staff liaison on request to interested individuals.
 The application form will ask for the applicant’s name, address, phone number, membership category representation, and reasons for wanting to serve on the CAT.
 A member whose first two year term is ending must submit an application to be considered for a second term.
 Former CAT members who have not been voting members for at least one year and are interested in being considered again for CAT membership must also submit an application to be considered for an additional term.
-Applications for new membership on the CAT must be received and reviewed in May of each year and new members selected by the Planning & Community Outreach subcommittee in June of each year.
-The application due date will be determined annually by the Planning and Community Outreach subcommittee.
-Applications received will be classified as private by UTA.
+Applications for membership must be received and reviewed in May of each year and new members selected by the Planning & Community Outreach subcommittee in June of each year.

 Membership Selection.
 The Planning and Community Outreach Subcommittee will review the applications received, conduct interviews, and select new voting members annually to fill available positions.

 Attendance.
 Each CAT member is expected to attend all meetings and perform other assignments as directed by the CAT.
-If a member is absent from three meetings, either regular CAT meetings, subcommittee meetings or any combination thereof between August 1 and July 31, the voting CAT member shall be replaced.
+If a member is absent from three meetings, either regular CAT meetings, subcommittee meetings or any combination thereof between August 1 and July 31, the individual will no longer be eligible for membership on the CAT.

 Election of Chairperson for Full CAT Committee.
 The Planning and Community Outreach subcommittee shall survey voting members in March for nominations for Chairperson.
 Nominations shall be accepted by the Planning and Community Outreach subcommittee until the close of business on the Friday preceding the April meeting of the full CAT committee.
 The Chairperson of the CAT shall be elected by secret ballot by a majority of the voting members at the April meeting of the full CAT committee.
 The Chairperson may not serve in that position for more than two one-year terms or until his or her successor is elected to that position.